divad1998/jwt/README.md

     }
 }
 ```
+**NOTE**:
-**NOTE**: you don't need to declare `spring-boot-starter-web` and `spring-boot-starter-security` dependencies again, because they are transitivelty imported by the library.
+1. you don't need to declare `spring-boot-starter-web` and `spring-boot-starter-security` dependencies again, because they are transitivelty imported by the library.
+2. Only suitable for learning environments (until I host it on Maven Central).
+3. Thanks.